rohan-19/starbucks-capstone/README.md

 ### Possible Improvements
 1. The current assumption is that only the last seen offer influences a transaction which might not be accurate.
-We can try mapping the transaction to all active offers to get a better estimate.
+We can try mapping the transaction (possible average distributed) to all active offers to get a better estimate.
 2. The process does not take into the account the number of bogo/discount/informational offers made to a specific user.
 This can provide a better baseline to measure the offer effectiveness by finding out people with only high response rate to each offer.